Dunywa/Dunywa/README.md

 ## About me

-👨🏾‍💻 I'm a dedicated IT Support Technician passionate about leveraging technology to solve problems and enhance productivity.
-With a solid foundation in IT infrastructure and a knack for troubleshooting, I thrive in dynamic environments where I can apply my skills to provide technical support and ensure smooth operations.
+👨🏾‍💻 A hands-on IT Support Technician, responsible for maintaining the availability and uptime of your IT resources and infrastructure.
+I am proficient in Help Desk Support, Office 365, Troubleshooting, Windows Server, Azure, Active Directory, Customer Service, and other skills necessary for an IT Support Technician role.

 💻 In my role, I specialize in diagnosing and resolving hardware and software issues, deploying and configuring systems, and providing technical assistance to end-users.
 Whether it's setting up workstations, troubleshooting network connectivity issues, or assisting with software installations, I'm committed to delivering prompt and reliable support to keep systems running smoothly.

 📚 Continuous learning is important to me, and I'm always eager to expand my knowledge and stay updated with the latest trends and technologies in the IT industry.
-I'm constantly seeking new challenges and opportunities to grow both personally and professionally.
+I'm constantly seeking new challenges and opportunities to grow personally and professionally.

 ## Objectives
 💾The objective of my portfolio is to showcase my skills, experience, and passion for IT.
 I aim to demonstrate my proficiency in providing technical assistance, troubleshooting hardware and software issues, and managing IT infrastructure.
 Additionally, I seek to contribute to open-source projects, collaborate with peers, and continually expand my knowledge in IT support.
 Ultimately, I aim to establish myself as a valuable asset in the IT industry and make meaningful contributions to projects that drive innovation and efficiency."